pierre-rouleau/pel/README.rst

 --------------------

 ..
-  On a 2023 macOS Apple
-  Silicon computer PEL starts Emacs with **303 elpa packages and 108 other single file packages in 0.16 seconds** and **sub 0.1 seconds** on Linux!
+  On a 2023 Apple Silicon Mac Studio computer, PEL starts Emacs with **303 elpa packages and 108 other single file packages in 0.16 seconds** and **sub 0.1 seconds** on Linux!

 - With PEL, Emacs will start faster than with several other systems; PEL